A Foodcentric Life

 Sally Cameron

 Start the night ahead by soaking beans or use the Quick Soak method in notes at the end.
-For smoky flavor use smoked spices.
-For a vegetarian or vegan version skip the bacon and saute with a little olive oil.
+For a vegetarian or vegan version skip the bacon and saute in olive oil.
 Don’t be overwhelmed by the length of this recipe.
 It’s harder to explain than do!
+For a shortcut with canned beans see the recipe notes at the end.

 Print Recipe Pin Recipe